EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/model_methodology/base_year_electricity.md

 We therefore add a few parameters for potential “generic” existing plants, and these have their capacities and generation figures for the base year generated automatically based on the missing generation data and capacity factor assumptions.
 In cases where they may be on either island (such as wind or hydro), they are distributed according to the known regional distribution of similar plants.
 In other cases (such as geothermal or natural gas plants) they are distributed only across the North Island.

-## 7 Final results

-This allows us to produce a list of plants by region, with ages, capacities, cogeneration status, base year generation.
-This can be found at (ADD LINK).
-For distributed solar, we can distribute the capacity further by region and sector that it services (residential, commercial, or industrial).

-## 8 Checks against official statistics
+## 7 Checks against official statistics

 ### Calibration to official generation